Baghdad's decade-old curfew to end on Saturday, Iraq's PM says

 While much of Iraq remains out of Abadi’s direct control, inside the capital he has empowered the police to arrest wayward militia members suspected of kidnapping civilians and has sought to ban armed convoys parading through Baghdad.

-Abadi ordered a separate neighborhood demilitarized last weekend after heavily armed gunmen protesting against an alleged kidnapping clashed with security forces.

-Reporting by Stephen Kalin, Ned Parker and Saif Hameed; Editing by Louise Ireland
+Abadi ordered a separate neighbourhood demilitarised last weekend after heavily armed gunmen protesting against an alleged kidnapping clashed with security forces.
+(Reporting by Stephen Kalin, Ned Parker and Saif Hameed; Editing by Louise Ireland)